deanmahmood18-coder/solo-strategist/README.md

 ### 1. 📄 Research Publishing Engine
 * **Location:** `/research`, `components/article-layout.tsx`
-* **The Logic:** Moves away from opinion-based blog posts toward structured **Investment Memos**.
+* **The Logic:** Moves away from opinion-based blog posts towards structured **Investment Memos**.
 Every thesis includes metadata, actionable takeaways, inline charts, and PDF attachments.
 * **The Value:** Signals professional credibility and a process-driven operation.
-The rigor of the analysis is structurally visible to the reader.
+The rigour of the analysis is structurally visible to the reader.

 ### 2. ⚖️ Public Accountability System (The "Truth Layer")
 * **Location:** `/predictions`, `/archive/post-mortems`
 * **The Logic:** A real-time tracking engine for every published call.
-  * **Live Tracking:** Timestamps entry prices vs. current prices vs. benchmarks.
+  * **Live Tracking:** Timestamps entry prices against current prices and benchmarks.
-  * **Post-Mortems:** Failed theses trigger structured post-mortems detailing *what diverged* and *how the process evolved*.
+  * **Post-Mortems:** Failed theses trigger structured post-mortems detailing what diverged and how the process evolved.
   * **Risk Metrics:** Calculates portfolio-level **Sharpe (1.82)**, **Sortino (2.41)**, and **Max Drawdown (-8.4%)**.
-* **The Value:** Establishes a "Trust Moat."
+* **The Value:** Establishes a "Trust Moat".
 By turning errors into intellectual capital, the platform separates itself from 99% of ephemeral online research.

 ### 3. 🤖 AI Research Companion (Proprietary RAG)
 * **Location:** `POST /api/agent/research`, `components/agent-panel.tsx`
 * **The Logic:** A floating analyst grounded exclusively in the published corpus.
   * **Pipeline:** User Query → `text-embedding-3-small` (1024 dims) → Pinecone Semantic Search → Ticker Extraction → Live Finnhub Price → **Claude 3.5 Sonnet**.
-  * **Constraint:** Zero hallucination policy.
+  * **Constraint:** Zero-hallucination policy.
 The agent uses mandatory inline citations `[N]`.
-If the research doesn't cover it, the agent admits it.
+If the research does not cover a topic, the agent admits it.
 * **The Value:** Turns a static archive into an interactive consultant.
-A reader can ask, *"What's the thesis on AWS margin expansion?"* and get a sourced answer in under 3 seconds.
+A reader can ask, *"What is the thesis on AWS margin expansion?"* and get a sourced answer in under three seconds.

 ### 4. 🎯 Portfolio Auditor (The Flagship Feature)
 * **Location:** `/auditor`, `POST /api/agent/audit`
-* **The Logic:** The platform’s highest-leverage tool.
+* **The Logic:** The highest-leverage tool on the platform.
 It cross-references user holdings against the firm’s internal convictions.
   1. **Parallel Fetch:** Live Finnhub quotes for all tickers.
   2. **Semantic Mapping:** Embeds the portfolio and queries Pinecone for thematic conflicts.
-  3. **Entity Resolver:** Flags high-collision tickers (e.g., $SYM) for non-fundamental volatility risk.
+  3. **Entity Resolver:** Flags high-collision tickers (e.g. $SYM) for non-fundamental volatility risk.
-  4. **Output:** Streams a 4-section structured report: *Risk Summary, Conflict Alerts, Hidden Correlations, Actionable Pivots.*
+  4. **Output:** Streams a four-section structured report: *Risk Summary, Conflict Alerts, Hidden Correlations, and Actionable Pivots.*
 * **The Value:** Answers the critical question: *"Does my portfolio conflict with the Solo Strategist's worldview?"* It surfaces systemic risks that most retail investors never see.

 ---